 Talk about your emotions with other people

-Talking to a psychologist or analyst can make all the difference in how you deal with your emotions.
-He can point out feelings that, at first, seem positive, but hide layers of negative emotions that are stored for a long time.
+Talking to a psychologist or therapist can make all the difference in how you manage your emotions.
+They can help identify feelings that, initially, may seem positive but conceal layers of negative emotions that have been stored for a long time.

-Finally, there are stronger emotions, which often end up being worked with the help of medication.
-This is a mission that can be done with the help of a psychiatrist, who will work with the psychologist and the support group to provide you with a better quality of life.
+Lastly, there are instances where stronger emotions may be addressed with the assistance of medication.
+This is a course of action that can be undertaken with the guidance of a psychiatrist, who works in conjunction with the psychologist and support group to enhance your overall quality of life.

 Our best articles, delivered weekly